 When developing codes, it is important to create a codebook to help clarify what each code represents.
-The codebook should contain at least three things:
+This book provides a memory of what you did so you can easily recall data analysis activities in the future should you need to return to your data and coding again after a long absence.
+The codebook should contain at least four things, and the fifth is optional:

-- Code (e.g., Authority Control) • - Description of Code (e.g., Authority Control individual in authority exerts control by ...) • - Example of Code (e.g., Provide quotation from data that illustrates Authority Control) - Parameters for Use (e.g., this explains when it should and should not be used; Authority Control is not • applicable if someone who is not an authority attempts to control a teacher's behavior such as a peer teacher.) - Number or Abbreviated Letters (shorthand coding, e.g., Authority Control = AC or 3.10, etc.) this simply • makes coding large chunks of data faster as compared with writing the code label repeatedly.
+- Code (e.g., Authority Control) - Description of Code (e.g., Authority Control individual in authority exerts control by ...) - Example of Code (e.g., Provide quotation from data that illustrates Authority Control)

+- Parameters for Use (e.g., this explains when it should and should not be used; e.g., Authority Control is not applicable if someone who is not an authority, such as a peer teacher, attempts to control a teacher's behavior.) - Number or Abbreviated Letters (shorthand coding, e.g., Authority Control = AC or 3.10, etc.) this simply makes coding large chunks of data faster compared with writing the code label repeatedly.
+This is not necessary, but some find this option helpful.

-Such a codebook helps make clear to all involved in analyzing data the precise definition of each code, and this helps with increase inter-coder agreement when multiple people are involved in the coding process.
+Such a codebook helps make clear to all involved in analyzing data the precise definition of each code, and this helps increase inter-coder agreement when multiple people are involved in the coding process.

-Codebook development can be time intensive because it often involves multiple revisions as codes are often changes throughout the coding process.
+Codebook development can be time intensive because it may involve multiple revisions since codes are often changed throughout the coding process.

-Below is an example from DeCuir-Gunby, Marshall, and McCulloch (2011).
+Below is an example codebook description from DeCuir-Gunby, Marshall, and McCulloch (2011).

-Code Description Example Other influences on teachers Teacher refers to influences on her practice and/or thinking (e.g., former professors, colleagues, stu- dents, other professional development experiences, etc.) excluding NMD "You know, one of my professors at Meredith hat the saying-and I've kind of forgotten it except the las part that said children can' understand math' til they hold it in their hand.
+Code Description Example Other influences on teachers Teacher refers to influences on her practice and/or thinking (e.g., former professors, colleagues, stu- dents, other professional development experiences, etc.) excluding NMD "You know, one of my professors at Meredith had the saying-and I've kind of forgotten it except the last part that said children can't understand math' til they hold it in their hand.
 And that has kind of been my guiding force the, you know, the years I've been teaching."
-Curricular references Teacher makes direct/indi- rect or general/specific references to curriculum (e.g., Standard Course of Study, pacing guides, Trailblazers, Every Day Math, etc.) "At my grade level, I think I know the curriculum" Pedagogical struggles Teacher expresses uncer- tainty, lack of clarity, and/or concern, about some aspect of the "how, what, or when" of classroom practice "But my concern is, you know, two years down the road, is there going to be some stepping-stone that we've missed, that's going to put that concrete fact the child doesn't have So that's probably my biggest concern."
+Curricular references Teacher makes direct/indi- rect or general/specific references to curriculum (e.g., Standard Course of Study, pacing guides, Trailblazers, Every Day Math, etc.) "At my grade level, I think I know the curriculum" Pedagogical struggles Teacher expresses uncer- tainty, lack of clarity, and/or concern, about some aspect of the "how, what, or when" of classroom practice "But my concern is, you know, two years down the road, is there going to be some stepping-stone that we've missed, that's going to put that concrete fact the child doesn't have.
+So that's probably my biggest concern."